 - How do you find joy when facing intensive medical treatments and the prospect of dying?

-- How does the culture and your community treat you when you are likely die?
+- How does the culture and your community treat you when you are likely to die?

-- How does American cultural silence surrounding death and dying impact you?
+- How does cultural silence surrounding death and dying impact you?

-- Are you part of a culture whose practices differ and conflict (or coincide) with American culture?
+- Are you part of a culture whose practices differ and conflict (or coincide) with predominant culture surrounding death?

 - Have you found humor in death and dying, comedy amidst the horror?
 Sick humor to keep you sane?
 We are interested in the quirky and unexpected angles on death.